haxtibal/netsnmptable/README.md

 This project implements SNMP table query functionality for Python using the NetSNMP libraries.
 It is a C extension module similar to the [original Net-SNMP Python Bindings](http://net-snmp.sourceforge.net/wiki/index.php/Python_Bindings).

-Table handling is close to netsnmp/apps/snmptable.c, and the python C extension is close to python/netsnmp/client_intf.c.
+Table handling is close to netsnmp/apps/snmptable.c, and the Python C extension is close to python/netsnmp/client_intf.c.
 This shall leave a path for merging it into Net-SNMP.

 ## Why? ##